parthsuva911/poc-repo/README.md

 ## Architecture Components

 ### GitHub Repository
-- Contains two branches: `development` and `production`.
+- Contains two branches: `develop` and `production`.
-- Represents different versions of the application for both development and production environments.
+- Represents different versions of the application for both develop and production environments.

 ### Amazon ECR Repository
 - Manages Docker container images for the application.